Exciting news, we’re now on Kindle!

 It’s about a family living in their self-isolation bubble and going on a social-distancing walk with each family member including the dog.
 It was a big bubble.
 Then they come upon Coronavirus, the meanest germ of all, sitting on a park bench and everyone springs into action to get rid of it once and for all.

 In the original version I just used free images downloaded from Pixabay, set it up as a 12-page book and emailed it to them.
 Then I was commissioned by a friend to write one for her new grand daughter named Lucy Lou (who had things to do) – and mummy and daddy, and two sets of grandparents and two aunts.
-Then one for Mali Moo and her huge family with a new baby that suddenly arrived during lockdown.
-Then another friend commissioned one for baby Axel (sitting in a satchel) and his grandparents, aunt, uncle and cousins and then I got to thinking…
+Then one for Mali Moo and her huge family with a new baby that suddenly arrived during lockdown (baby Mia who was suddenly here!).
+Then another friend commissioned one for baby Axel (sitting in a satchel) and his grandparents, aunt, uncle and cousins, then along came baby Vivie (wearing a skivvy) and I got to thinking…

 The story is a time capsule.
 It’s about the families all over the world who were locked down during the pandemic of 2020, so I wrote a new one called Lucy Lou beats the Coronavirus with Lucy Lou (because it’s cute!), baby Liam and big brother Jake, their dog, their parents and their grandparents off for a social-distancing walk, coming upon the virus and what they all did to get rid of it.